 "What brings you here this morning?"
 Dorna asked.

 It took a moment for Ezak to tear his gaze from the shelves and reply, a delay long enough that Kel almost said something himself.
-He was deterred, though, by not knowing what to say – why had
+He was deterred, though, by not knowing what to say -- why had they come?

 "Oh, we just wanted to offer our condolences, and to ask once more whether there is a anything we can do to aid you in your time of sorrow."